Scheduling

 * Schedule name

-**Across all plans:** Navigate to **Test Plans → Schedules** (the workspace-level schedules view) to see all active schedules across all test plans, sorted by next run time.
+**Across all plans:** Navigate to **Test Plans → Schedules** (the workspace-level Schedules tab) to see schedules across all test plans.
 This provides a consolidated view for scheduling hygiene — identifying overlapping schedules, dormant schedules that should be deactivated, or gaps in coverage.

 **To pause a schedule:**